AltimorTASDK/ssbm-1.03/README.md

 installed, and the environment variable `DEVKITPRO` must be set to your devkitPro install path.

+You need at least Python 3.6.

+You need to install the `pypng` Python library.
+* Example: `pip install pypng`

 ## Building

 Invoke `make` with `VERSION` set to one of `102`, `101`, `100`, or `PAL`.
 This